Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 Consistency is Key for Saving Large Amounts

-Someone who is wise with finances will value consistency in their monthly budget over depriving themselves for long periods of time or trying to work too much to save up quickly.
-Long periods of forcing yourself to pinch every penny often results in uncontrolled splurges, setting you back worse than if you had just saved slow but steady.
+Someone wise with finances will value consistency in their monthly budget over depriving themselves of long periods of time or trying to work too much to save up quickly.
+Long periods of forcing yourself to pinch every penny often result in uncontrolled splurges, setting you back worse than if you had just saved slow but steady.

 How to Save Up For a Down Payment Faster

-If your current situation means you can't save up the required amount you calculated there are a few adjustments you can make to get there.
-There’s really only two ways to save more: either reduce your expenses or earn more money.
+If your current situation means you can't save up the required amount you calculated, there are a few adjustments you can make to get there.
+There are really only two ways to save more: either reduce your expenses or earn more money.

 This is where the monthly budget you established will come in very handy.
 Look at your biggest recurring costs.
 Is there any way to reduce these?
-Over the timeline of 5 years just a little bit of a monthly adjustment can make a big difference.
+Over the timeline of five years, just a little bit of a monthly adjustment can make a big difference.
 Do you have student loan payments that are keeping you from saving more?
 Evaluate what is more important to you.

 Earn Extra Income

-If the 5 year wait is too long in this plan or your calculations show you want to buy a more expensive house than you are able to save for then one option is to increase your income.
-That can be by getting a second job, a money-earning hobby, getting roommates or looking for a better job.
-These are all viable options but you have to assess them for yourself.
+If the five-year wait is too long in this plan or your calculations show you want to buy a more expensive house than you are able to save for, then one option is to increase your income.
+That can be by getting a second job, a money-earning hobby, getting roommates, or looking for a better job.
+These are all viable options, but you have to assess them for yourself.

-The best strategy for you will be the one that you can sustain over the 5 year time span.
-Be honest, will you be able to work overtime or a side job for 5 years to get this done?
+The best strategy for you will be the one that you can sustain over the five-year time span.
+Be honest with yourself; will you be able to work overtime or a side job for five years to get this done?
 Getting more roommates or asking for a raise is usually a more sustainable option.

 Where Do You Store Your Down Payment Fund?